docteura/Online-Banking/README.md

-# Online-Banking
+# Smart Online-Banking
 Spring Boot Online Banking
 About
 This is a project for practicing Spring Boot + Thymeleaf.
-The idea was to build online banking operations.
+The idea was to build Smart online banking system.

-It was made using Spring Boot, Spring Security, Thymeleaf, Spring Data JPA, Spring Data REST, JavaScript, JQuery.
+It was made using Spring Boot, Spring Security, Thymeleaf, Spring Data JPA, Spring Data R ST, JavaScript, JQuery.
 Database is MYSQL Workbench.
 Online Banking Requirements

 About